rnwst/pandoc-lua-crossrefs/README.md

 # pandoc-lua-crossrefs

 Pandoc Lua filter for cross-references.
 Faster than the non-Lua alternatives.
-Currently only supports HTML output.
-Very much a WIP and yet to be tested thoroughly.

 ## Usage